Pilot City Soundscapes

 - 3-second sound fragment per minute

-During the pilot the live LoRaWAN data will be shared on the dashboard of teh Marineterrein.
+During the pilot, live data will be shared on the dashboard of Marineterrein.

 Where are the 6 sensors located?

 Curious about the sensor locations?
-Check the map or explore online: allesoversensoren/amsterdam/register — allesoversensoren
+Take a look at the image below or explore the online map: allesoversensoren/amsterdam/register — allesoversensoren or Sensorenregister